google/triage-party/README.md

 Triage Party is a tool for triaging incoming GitHub issues, built with the GitHub API.

-It was crafted based on our experience working on open-source projects, such as minikube, kaniko, and skaffold.
-The focus of the tool is to reduce response latency, while increasing engineer efficiency.
+It focuses on reducing response latency for incoming GitHub issues and PR's, and ensure that conversations are not lost in the ether.
+Triage Party was built from the Google Container DevEx team's experience contributing to open-source projects, such as minikube, kaniko, and skaffold.

 Triage Party is a stateless Go web application, configured via YAML.
 While it has been optimized for Google Cloud Run deployments, it's deployable anywhere due to it's low memory footprint: even on a Raspberry Pi.